20 Cool Summer Activities In Korea: Korean Summer 2024

 Seoul's fortress walls at night in summer

 Once the sun goes down, the weather cools a lot and it’s the perfect time to explore more.
 Take this chance to discover Seoul’s Ancient Fortress Walls that weave through the heart of the city.
+You can join the fortress walls in many places throughout Seoul and two of the easiest ones are from Hyehwa Station (Naksan Park) or Dongdameun Station (Heunginjimin Gate).

 Bring your camera and get ready to snap lots of awesome night pics, with outstanding views across central Seoul at night.
 End the hike in one of the rooftop bars and cafes that stay open late in summer.